-THAT Council endorse Admin Policy 213 - Corporate Process Regarding Requirements for City Issued Cell Phone Test Messages and Email Records and Back Up Data.

-7.2.a.a.c City of White Rock Flag Policy

-Council Policy 146 Use of City Flag Pole (Previous) Council Policy 167 City of White Rock Flag Policy (New)

-THAT Council rescind Council Policy 146 City of White Rock Use of City Flag Pole.

-THAT Council endorse Council Policy 167 City of White Rock Flag Policy.

-7.2.a.a.d Photos of Council at City Events

-RECOMMENDATION THAT Council endorse Council Policy 169 - Photos of Council at City Events as circulated.
-7.2.a.a.e Coat of Arms and City Logo 197 Admin Policy 201 RECOMMENDATION THAT Council endorse Admin Policy 201 - Coat of Arms and City Logo, as circulated.
+7.2.
+STANDING AND SELECT COMMITTEE RECOMMENDATIONS 7.2.a.
+Governance and Legislation Committee (Council Representative Councillor Trevelyan) 7.2.a.a.
+Endorsement of City Policies 7.2.a.a.a General Administration 214 Admin Policy 200 Note : The policy is now outdated and addressed through other means / legislation (Community Charter , Employment Standards Act , Human Rights Code , Collective Bargaining and Human Resources Policies).
+RECOMMENDATION THAT Council rescind Admin Policy No. 200 - General Administration, as the function is addressed through legislation, collective bargaining and Human Resource policy.
+7.2.a.a.b Corporate Process Regarding Requirements for City Issued Cell Phone Text Messages and Email Records and Back Up Data 215 Administration Policy 213 RECOMMENDATION THAT Council endorse Admin Policy 213 - Corporate Process Regarding Requirements for City Issued Cell Phone Test Messages and Email Records and Back Up Data.
+7.2.a.a.c City of White Rock Flag Policy 219 Council Policy 146 Use of City Flag Pole (Previous) Council Policy 167 City of White Rock Flag Policy (New) RECOMMENDATION #1 THAT Council rescind Council Policy 146 City of White Rock Use of City Flag Pole.
+RECOMMENDATION #2 THAT Council endorse Council Policy 167 City of White Rock Flag Policy.
+7.2.a.a.d Photos of Council at City Events 226 • Council Policy 169 as circulated.
+7.2.a.a.e Coat of Arms and City Logo 228 Admin Policy 201 RECOMMENDATION THAT Council endorse Admin Policy 201 - Coat of Arms and City Logo, as circulated.
 7.2.a.a.f.
-Mourning the Passing of a Member of the Royal Family 200 Council Policy - 170 Note: Introduction of a new policy and process to address the passing of a Member of the Royal Family due to Canada being a constitutional monarchy.
+Mourning the Passing of a Member of the Royal Family 231 Council Policy - 170 Note: Introduction of a new policy and process to address the passing of a Member of the Royal Family due to Canada being a constitutional monarchy.
 RECOMMENDATION THAT Council endorse Council Policy 170 - Mourning the Passing of a Member of the Royal Family as circulated.
-7.2.a.a.g White Rock Outstanding Canadians on the Peninsula Legacy Program 202 Council Policy 125 RECOMMENDATION THAT Council endorse Council Policy 125 - White Rock Outstanding Canadians on the Peninsula Legacy Program as circulated.
+7.2.a.a.g White Rock Outstanding Canadians on the Peninsula Legacy Program 233 Council Policy 125 RECOMMENDATION THAT Council endorse Council Policy 125 - White Rock Outstanding Canadians on the Peninsula Legacy Program as circulated.
 7.2.b.
 COVID-19 Recovery Task Force (Council Chairperson - Councillor Kristjanson) 7.2.b.a.
-Recommendation #1 - Assisting Restaurants on Marine Drive during COVID-19 Note: Council may wish to receive the recommendation for information as staff have since been given their direction and are actively working on a comprehensive communication plan.
-RECOMMENDATION THAT Council direct staff to develop a comprehensive communication plan reflecting their care and concern to the community.
+Recommendation #1 - Assisting Restaurants on Marine Drive during COVID-19 Note: Council may wish to receive the recommendation for information as comprehensive communication plan.

+THAT Council direct staff to develop a comprehensive communication plan reflecting their care and concern to the community.